 Our relationship with Jesus is the glue that keeps our marriage strong.

 “Though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickly broken.”

 - Ecclesiastes 4:12 (NIV)

 My husband and I are two imperfect people - but two imperfect people who have individually found wholeness in Jesus.
 And when Jesus is at the centre of our marriage, our marriage is strong.

-So if you’re single and looking for a guy to satisfy, or if you’re engaged and wondering if this guy is going to complete you, or if you’re married and wondering why it doesn’t feel like he’s your ‘other half’, stop right there.
+So if you’re single and looking for a guy to satisfy, or engaged and wondering if this guy is going to complete you, or married and wondering why it doesn’t feel like he’s your ‘other half’, stop right there.
 You will never be fully satisfied by another person.
 You will only find true satisfaction in Jesus.
 So draw near to God, because he promises to draw near to you.
 (See James 4:8)